 Meet our Trainers:

-Joshua Arvidson, MSS., LCSW; Director of the Alaska Child Trauma Center and Child and Family Services
+Joshua Arvidson, MSS., LCSW; Chief Clinical Officer, Child and Family Services

 Joshua is an expert in trauma-informed care for children, and established the Alaska Child Trauma Center at Alaska Behavioral Health.
 He has served 2 terms on the Steering Committee for SAMHSA’s National Child Traumatic Stress Network, and is the Principal Investigator for the Military Family Child Trauma Program.
 He’s also on the Editorial Review Board for the Journal of Child and Adolescent Trauma and has presented at over 100 conferences on childhood trauma, including the International Society for Traumatic Stress Studies.
 Joshua serves on the Board of Directors for FOCUS and has designed and taught courses on clinical practice with children and adolescents and childhood trauma for the University of Alaska Anchorage.
 Joshua has published in the journals, Child Welfare 360, Child Maltreatment, the Journal of Child and Adolescent Trauma and Trauma, Abuse and Violence.
 He’s been recognized by the Anchorage Chamber of Commerce as one of Alaska’s “Top 40 Under 40” and has received a Business Achievement Award for Healthcare from the Anchorage Daily News.

-Kristin Mortenson, MS, LPC; Director of Early Child and Outpatient Services
+Kristin Mortenson, MS, LPC; CDC I, Director of Early Child and Outpatient Services

-Kristin Mortenson, MS, LPC is the Director of Early Child and Outpatient Services at Alaska Behavioral Health.
+Kristin Mortenson, MS, LPC, CDC I, is the Director of Early Child and Outpatient Services at Alaska Behavioral Health.
 As part of the Alaska Child trauma Center since inception, Kristin provides mental health services to children and families impacted by trauma and is a nationally certified ARC (Attachment, Self-Regulation and Competency) trainer.

-Marissa Hanson, MSW, LCSW, Clinical Manager of Wrap-Around Services
+Marissa Hanson, MSW, LCSW, Clinical Manager of Wrap-Around Services, Clinician

 Marissa Hanson, MSW, LCSW is a clinical manager and clinician at Alaska Behavioral Health.
 She has a Certificate in Interpersonal Trauma Studies and has been working with children and their families who have experienced trauma since 2010.
 Marissa provides trauma training and clinical consultation throughout Alaska.